 What is it?

-The Feldenkrais Method® is a unique approach that utilizes gentle movement and awareness to tap into the nervous system’s innate ability to learn.
+The Feldenkrais Method® is a unique approach that utilizes gentle movement and awareness to tap into the nervous system’s fundamental capacity for learning.
 While it is sought out primarily by people wanting to move out of pain or improve their movement, the Feldenkrais Method® offers a comprehensive practice to develop a more flexible mind and more functional BEHAVIOR.

 The Feldenkrais Method® provides the foundation for learning how to tap into the innate and integrative capacity of the nervous system.
 This allows us to choose how to respond to environmental influences and to discard the responses and habits that no longer serve us.
 More than that, it teaches us how to nurture the mindset, movements, and lifestyle habits that we want.